SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Ethical Considerations

 \section{Ethical Considerations}

 \paragraph{Data Release} We constructed the synthetic portion of \scicodeqa using repositories with permissive licenses (MIT, Apache 2.0, BSD, CC-BY) to ensure respectful redistribution of code.
-For real-world discrepancies derived from GitHub issues and reproducibility reports, we leverage the publicly available data to create our ground truth data by contextualizing and rephrasing the original issue.
-None of our data contains any personal information; however, since we work with scientific publications, these are closely associated with the authors of the respective papers.
+For real-world discrepancies derived from GitHub issues and reproducibility reports, we leverage the publicly available data to create our ground truth data by contextualizing and rephrasing the original issues.
+None of our data contains any personal information; however, since we work with scientific publications, they are closely associated with the authors of the respective papers.
 We acknowledge that highlighting discrepancies in a specific author's work may be perceived negatively.
 We emphasize that these discrepancies are treated as scientific artifacts for improving community reproducibility standards, rather than criticisms of individual researchers.
+Discrepancies frequently arise from benign causes, including concurrent code updates, simplifications for readability, or distinct authorship of paper and code, and their presence does not imply negligence or misconduct.

 \paragraph{Automation Risks} The benchmarked models in this work are intended to assist in quality assurance of scientific papers and their codebases.
-However, there is a risk of over-reliance; given the low recall rates demonstrated in our experiments ($45.7\%$ for GPT-5), automated tools should not yet be used as the sole arbiter of a paper's validity.
+However, there is a risk of over-reliance; given the low recall rates demonstrated in our experiments ($46.7\%$ for Gemini 3.1 Pro and GPT-5 Mini), automated tools should not yet be used as the sole arbiter of a paper's validity.
 Relying blindly on these systems could lead to a false sense of security regarding the reproducibility and validity of a paper.
+We emphasize that model outputs should support human review and reproducibility efforts, not serve as automatic reject signals or as evidence of bad faith.
+Automated detections, particularly given the false positive rates observed in our experiments, require expert verification before any conclusions about research quality are drawn.